| The Public Hearing is an

 that the entire legislative process takes time.
 Legislators must examine all of

 the pros and cons and listen to the opinions of both sides of an issue.
-The
+We'll

 Meanwhile, keep educating others!